-But how can colour energies really help us in reshaping the future world of work?
+But how can color energies really help us in reshaping the future world of work?

-If we take an office environment and look at it through the lens of colour energies, it can help us think about how we can create spaces to suit the different preferences and working styles of our people.
+If we take an office environment and look at it through the lens of color energies, it can help us think about how we can create spaces to suit our people's different preferences and working styles.

-Designing workplaces in this way will not only support people's natural (or lead) preference better but will also encourage them to tap into their other, maybe less familiar colour energies.
+Designing workplaces in this way will not only support people's natural (or lead) preference better but will also encourage them to tap into their other, maybe less familiar color energies.